davidainslie/aws-certified-solutions-architect-associate/docs/ec2.md

 > Roles can be assumed by people, AWS architecture, or other system-level accounts.
 > Roles can allow cross-account access - This gives one AWS account the ability to interact with resources in other AWS accounts.

-Let's go through an example with aid of some [terraform](../terraform/ec2/roles/main.tf):
+Let's go through an example with aid of some `MUCH IMPROVED` [terraform](../terraform/ec2/roles/main.tf):
 - Create a S3 bucket.
 - Create an IAM Role: Ensure it has S3 access.
 - Create an EC2 instance: Attach the Role that was created.